 ‘Subscribe with Google’ is the recently launched product of the Google News Initiative, which aims to remove the hassles involved in a digital content subscription.
 For instance, you can subscribe to any major publications while reading an article, with a click using your Google Account.
 You don’t even need to leave the page.
 Google then uses the same card details for future subscriptions.
 It’s pretty much familiar.
 Remember One Account for all the services?
 Now, One Account for all the subscriptions.

-The best part is, Google will match their content with your search queries to deliver the content from them.
+The best part is, Google will match its content with your search queries to deliver the content from them.

 However, Google said the search engine results will not be affected by this product.
 Publishers such as The New York Times, USA Today, Washington Post, and The Financial Times have been giving it a test run.